The Garden Grazer

 Storing

-Store any leftovers in an airtight container in the fridge, then simply reheat in the microwave when ready to enjoy.
+Store leftovers in an airtight container in the fridge, then simply reheat in the microwave when ready to enjoy.
 I find the leftovers keep for about 3-4 days.

 For more inspiration, also browse all vegan Asian-inspired recipes.

-Teriyaki Vegetable Stir-Fry (Oil-Free!)
+Teriyaki Vegetable Stir-Fry (Easy!)

 5 from 13 votes